gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 5. Specification of the EU Due Diligence Statement message.
 6. Mapping of GS1 data structures to the EU Due Diligence Statement.
 7. Questionnaire for suppliers for gathering relevant data.
-8. Any other subject not explicily mentioned to be in scope.
+8. Any other subject not explicitly mentioned to be in scope.

 Note that GS1/GS1 Germany may provide support regarding several of the above-mentioned out of scope matters in future documents or standardisation activities.